wagners logo dark

 If the case is certified, it proceeds as a class action.

 You will typically be notified by mail, email, or via public notices if a class action affects you.
 Details about the class action and your rights will be included in these notifications.
 The Court approves how the notice of certification is distributed.
 However, there are some cases where a class member may not receive or see the notice or be aware that a case has been certified.
-That is why it is beneficial to contact the legal team working on the class action, so there is a direct line of communication to receive such notices.

 Once certified, the class action will then proceed through the typical steps of a lawsuit, including disclosure of documents between the parties to the case, discoveries (questioning a possible witness in the case under oath), gathering evidence, and setting dates for the common issues trial.